gatherworkshops/Building-the-Web/README.md

-# Building with Python
+# Building the Web

-This project is a full website containing presentation slides, workbook and extra projects for beginner programmers interested in learning Python.
+This project is a full website containing presentation slides, workbook and extra projects for beginner programmers interested in learning web development.

 The site is designed to be used alongside a workshop deliverd by the Gather Workshops team, but can also be used and explored by anyone without the need for a workshop.

-You can view the live site [here](http://nzgather.github.io/Building-with-Python).
+You can view the live site [here](http://gatherworkshops.github.io/Building-the-Web).

 ## Teachers

-Please feel free to use anything from the [Building with Python website](http://nzgather.github.io/Building-with-Python) in your classroom.
+Please feel free to use anything from the [Building the Web website](http://gatherworkshops.github.io/Building-the-Web) in your classroom.

 If you have any suggestions for changes, we'd love to hear them.
 You can contact us via [our website](http://gathergather.co.nz/workshops/contact/).